Read carefully, and apply!

 In honor of our dear friend and former board member Denise McLaughlin, Girls Mentor Girls would like to award a dedicated young lady who is an active member of her community and the communities around her.

 This scholarship fund will be awarded to a charitable young lady who displays selfless and genuine characteristics.
 An individual who is consistently working to uplift and support communities in any way that she deems fit will be recommended as a recipient for this award.
-This award will be distributed by late Spring of 2023.
 Priority will be given to 12th grade GMG members.

 “The tiny ladybug reminds us that even with limited resources and simple actions, one person can make a big difference in the world.”